Britt Assombalonga: Middlesbrough

 On 17 July 2017, Assombalonga signed for newly relegated Championship club Middlesbrough, for a reported club-record fee of £15 million.
 He scored his first goals for Middlesbrough when he scored twice in a 2–0 win against Burton Albion on 15 August 2017.

 Middlesbrough did not offer him a renewal of his contract, due to expire at the end of the 2020–21 season, and manager Neil Warnock confirmed on 21 April 2021 that he had been allowed to leave the club early.

 Adana Demirspor

 On 3 July 2021, Assombalonga signed a three-year deal with the newly-promoted Süper Lig side Adana Demirspor.
 On 29 January 2023, he had his contract terminated by mutual consent.

 Return to Watford

 On 29 January 2023, Assombalonga signed for Championship club Watford on a six-month contract.
-He scored his first goal for the club on 14 March 2023 in a 3-0 win against Birmingham City.
+He scored his first goal for the club on 14 March 2023 in a 3–0 win against Birmingham City.

+Later career

+After spells in Turkey with Antalyaspor and Amedspor, Assombalonga joined Barnet on 20 October 2025.